HackYourFuture/React/week1/MAKEME.md

 If you are struggling with the prep exercises, try out some of the practice exercises, maybe they will give you some ideas!

-## **3. Optional: Practice exercises**
+## **3. Optional: Possible Q&A exercises**

-Practice, practice, practice!
-Watching videos is a good way to get new ideas, but to cement them into your mind you need to program a lot.
-What you build is up to you as long as you keep challenging yourself.
-We have provided some practice exercises to help you if you don't know what to build.
+> Possible Q&A exercises are exercises that you can nominate to discuss with the Q&A mentor during the session on Sunday.
+Have a go at these and see which one you find difficult, then you can reply to the thread in your class channel with a link to the exercise you want to do.
+> Even if the exercise does not get handled in the Q&A session these exercises are good ways to get ideas of what to build to keep practicing.

+> If you want to nominate a different exercise you found online then feel free to do so!
+We may even add that one to the list for the next class to use and attribute it to you ;).

 Inside of your `React` fork, go to the folder `week1`.
-Inside of that folder, navigate to `/practice-exercises`.
+Inside of that folder, navigate to `/possible-qa-exercises`.
 For each exercise, you will find a separate folder.
 The `README` explains what needs to be done.
 Go through them to practice concepts that you have learned about!

 ## **4. Code along**